-Disclosure Quantity Units Operational sites owned, leased, managed in, or adjacent to, protected areas and 0 (identify all areas of high biodiversity value outside protected areas sites) Habitats protected or restored 0 ha IUCN Red List species and national conservation list species with habitats in areas 0 (list) affected by operations
+Disclosure Quantity Units Operational sites owned, leased, managed in, or adjacent to, protected areas and 0 (identify all areas of high biodiversity value outside protected areas sites) Habitats protected or restored 0 ha IUCN 4 Red List species and national conservation list species with habitats in areas 0 (list) affected by operations

-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach The Company has no material impact at this moment under this category.
-Not Applicable Not Applicable What are the Risk/s Identified?
-Which stakeholders are affected?
+Not Applicable Not Applicable Which stakeholders are affected?
 Management Approach There's no risk/s identified at this moment for this category.
-Not Applicable Not Applicable What are the Opportunity/ies Identified?
-Which stakeholders are affected?
+Not Applicable Not Applicable Which stakeholders are affected?
 Management Approach There's no opportunity/ies identified at this moment for this category.
 Not Applicable Not Applicable

-&lt;sup>4 International Union for Conservation of Nature
+4 International Union for Conservation of Nature